shayandavoodii/OnlinePortfolioSelection.jl/paper/paper.md

 | 27    | DMR       | [@Zhong2023]    |   ×   |       |       |                 |                 |          |
 | 28    | MRvol     | [@Lin2024]      |       |       |       |                 |   ×             |          |

 Additionally, the package provides a set of metrics that have been used in the literature for evaluating the performance of the algorithms.
-The metrics can easily get employed by researchers to evaluate the performance of their novel algorithms.
+The metrics can easily the employed by researchers to evaluate the performance of their novel algorithms.
 The provided metrics are as follows:

 | Row № | Metric                                    | Abbreviation                        |
 |:-----:|:----------------------------------------- |:-----------------------------------:|